Endometrial Cancer Risk Management

 Every woman is at risk for endometrial cancer and the risk increases with age.
-A woman in the general population has about a 3 percent lifetime risk of developing endometrial cancer.
+The average lifetime risk for endometrial cancer is about 3 percent.
 This means that 1 out of every 33 women will get endometrial cancer in her lifetime.
+Note that when we use "women" we are referring to the sex assigned at birth.

-There are different national expert guidelines for endometrial cancer risk management, which are based on your level of risk.
-Speak with your healthcare provider to decide on a risk management plan and schedule that is right for you.
+Genetic counseling and testing can help you learn if you have an inherited mutation in one of these genes.
+There are different expert guidelines for endometrial cancer risk management, which are based on your level of risk.
+Read below for more information about different risk-management options.
+Speak with your healthcare provider to decide on a risk-management plan and schedule that is right for you.